 This project has been a fantastic opportunity for two member of the KMEWO team to learn new skills.
 As a result of the support we have received from the Refugee Council, we were empowered to being raising the issue of No Recourse to Public funds and its devastating effect on the lives of many of our Kurdish and Middle Eastern clients who enter the UK on a spousal visa, are subjected to domestic violence but are unable to access a refuge because they have no recourse to public funds.
 These women are faced with the choice of either remaining in an abusive relationship or becoming destitute.

-In 4 November 2009, KMEWO contributed to the Amnesty International campaign initiative on this issue and joined a mass lobby of Parliament.
+On 4 November 2009, KMEWO contributed to the Amnesty International campaign initiative on this issue and joined a mass lobby of Parliament.
 We met with Sarah Teather MP and discussed of no recourse to public funds rule with her.
 She agreed to follow-up a number of points that were raised.

-Nevertheless, this initiative is only a short term pilot scheme, and the funding of a woman’s refuge place will be provided for no more than 40 days, whereas cases can take between 6 months and 2 years to resolve.
-What is required is a long-term, sustainable, funded and enforceable guarantee that all women, including no recourse women, will be equally able to access safety and justice when fleeing violence.
+Nevertheless, this initiative is only a short-term pilot scheme, and the funding of a woman’s refuge place will be provided for no more than 40 days, whereas cases can take between 6 months and 2 years to resolve.
+What is required is a long-term, sustainable, funded and enforceable guarantee that all women – including ‘no recourse’ women – will be equally able to access safety and justice when fleeing violence.
 The Minister Alan Campbell stated that this pilot will serve to inform the government towards developing a longer-term solution to this issue.

-KMEWO in line with other women’s, refugee and human rights organisations looks forward to policies being put into place backed up by secure statutory funding to tackle violence against women including those subject to no recourse to public funds rule.
+KMEWO, in line with other women’s, refugee and human rights organisations, looks forward to policies being put into place backed up by secure statutory funding to tackle violence against women, including those subject to no recourse to public funds, rule.